 Mountain Bike Shorts

 The type of riding you do will influence what you look for in your biking attire.
 On single-track trails that wind through bushes and forests, you'll want more protection; longer lengths and tougher fabric are two hallmark traits of mountain-style shorts for both men and women.
-These are the top-rated men's bike shorts and bibs:
+These are the best mountain bike shorts for men:

 Troy Lee Designs Skyline